“If is revenge what you seek, you better dig two graves.”

 Can you imagine if I would have gotten mean and fought Beto later on?
 Or if I would have gotten into a conflict with the police officer?
 Or lived my life with anger?
 I wouldn’t be where I am right now.

-dead, exhausted, or not moving forward with the goals that really count.
+I could be dead, exhausted, or not moving forward with the goals that really count.
 Or I could be dying alive.

 I also keep in mind that the best revenge I can have is my own success.
 To show those who treated me unfairly that I am better than they think and that their aggression won’t stop me.